 Q: How is creating an exposed brick wall inside your home like adopting a puppy?
 A: Both are unquestionably cute, but an awful lot of work.
 In the case of a New York loft-style exposed brick wall, that means taking the time to strip painted brick or apply veneer, followed by a careful job of finishing.
 If you’re ready to put in the effort, though, a gorgeous indoor exposed brick wall will make an exciting focal point in your living room, den, or even bedroom.

 Stripping an Old Brick Wall

-Gently does it when you are attempting to strip the paint off of vintage brick (and if you don’t happen to be well equipped with patience, you might want to hire a professional to tackle the job in your stead).
-The point is to remove the paint without harming the brick itself, which will tend to rule out the use of shortcuts along the lines of caustic chemicals, sandblasting, or pressure washing.
-Instead, you’ll have to resort to a paint remover in paste or gel form (test it first on a small inconspicuous area of your brick)… and be prepared to put a great deal of elbow grease into scraping and scrubbing the remains of the paint away.
-Replace any broken or spalled bricks; in some cases, you can “cheat” by just turning an individual brick around, to expose its better-looking side.
+Gently does it when you are attempting to strip the paint off vintage brick (and if you don’t happen to be well equipped with patience, you might want to hire a professional to tackle the job in your stead).
+The point is to remove the paint without harming the brick itself, which tends to rule out shortcuts along the lines of caustic chemicals, sandblasting, or pressure washing.
+Instead, you’ll have to resort to a paint remover in paste or gel form (test it first on a small inconspicuous area of your brick) … and be prepared to put a great deal of elbow grease into scraping and scrubbing the remains of the paint away.
+Replace any broken or spalling bricks; in some cases, you can “cheat” by just turning an individual brick around, to expose its better-looking side.